AndrewLamWARC/react-state-demos/readme.md

 5. Load a list of todos asynchrously and remotely.

 Many state libraries treat async tasks differently from sync tasks.
 For redux, the redux-thunk library is normally used to help process async tasks.
-Other libraries like redux-saga to handle async task. redux-saga has a fairly steep learning curve but it can handle more complex scenarios like undo/redo/retry of async tasks.
+Other libraries like redux-saga are used to handle async tasks. redux-saga has a fairly steep learning curve but it can handle more complex scenarios like undo/redo/retry of async tasks.
 Other libraries based on redux, like redux toolkit (RTK) and easy-peasy, integrates redux-thunk and there is no need for a separate install of redux-thunk - unlike "classic" redux.

 Some libraries like mobx and zustand can handle async tasks without any need for external libraries.

 Async actions, state libraries like redux normally cannot handle async actions alone.
 An additional library like react-thunk is needed to handle async actions.

 State libraries can be classified between provider based and non-provider based.
 Provider based libraries frequently result in pyramid of a doom provider component tree.
 Needless to say, I prefer provider-less libraries, however the most common state management libraries are provider based.

 ## Demos